 -Elise and Justin Herman

 A child’s diagnosis with cancer affects the whole family.
-Life no longer revolves around play dates and trips to the playground or the pool.
-It suddenly becomes surgeries, countless medical procedures, radiation and chemotherapy, often requiring months away from the comforts of home and creating an unbearable financial strain.
+Life can no longer go on as usual.
+The emerging new reality for these families is surgeries, countless medical procedures, radiation and chemotherapy, often requiring months away from the comforts of home and creating an unbearable financial strain.

 The Foundation’s Mission is to create a home away from home for these children receiving treatment for pediatric cancer.
 We provide dedicated housing and support services designed to meet the specific needs of these children and their families.